MR-THT/MGNetWorkStatusObserver/README.md

 ## License

-MGNetworking is available under the MIT license.
+MGNetWorkStatusObserver is available under the MIT license.
 See the LICENSE file for more info.